Bürkliplatz, Zurich

-Bürkliplatz is a town square in Zürich, Switzerland.
+Bürkliplatz is a town square in Zurich, Switzerland.
 It is named after Arnold Bürkli, and is one of nodal points of the road and public transportation, and of the lake shore promenades that were built between 1881 and 1887.
 The tree-shaded square between Bahnhofstrasse and Fraumünsterstrasse is called Stadthausanlage.

 Geography

 Bürkliplatz is situated in the historic Alpenquai area near Lake Zurich.
 It is immediately to the west of the Quaibrücke (Quay Bridge) which crosses the river Limmat at the outflow of the lake known as the lake shore promenades or Quaianlagen.
 The Bürkliplatz is the only square between the General-Guisan-Quai and the Quaibrücke with a tram stop of the same name.
 The tree-shaded square between the Bahnhofstrasse on the west and the Fraumünsterstrasse on the east and the Bürklilatz in the south is called Stadthausanlage (City Hall Enclosure).